Different camera systems are used in various locations across the state’s road network.

 - detect the direction of a moving vehicle

-- differentiate between vehicles on a multi-lane road
+- differentiate between vehicles on a multi-lane road (a vehicle captured speeding or running a red-light can be identified by checking their lane position)

 - use other traffic data, for example variable speed limits, to detect offences